otkisyan/NUOS/README.md

 ### The folder structure is as follows:

 - 01 Year, 01 Semester
-  - BOP1 - Basics of Programming 1
+  - BP1 - Basics of Programming 1
   - BSE1 - Basics of Software Engineering 1
 - 01 Year, 02 Semester
   - BCO - Basics of Computer Organization
-  - BOP2 - Basics of Programming 2
+  - BP2 - Basics of Programming 2
   - BSE2 - Basics of Software Engineering 2
 - 02 Year, 03 Semester
   - CA - Computer Architecture
-  - DJTL - Development Technologies in JVM Languages
+  - DTJL - Development Technologies in JVM Languages
   - DMSE - Discrete Mathematics in Software Engineering
   - OOP - Object-Oriented Programming
 - 02 Year, 04 Semester
-  - SDTOMP - Software Development Technologies on Modern Platforms
+  - SDTMP - Software Development Technologies on Modern Platforms
-  - AADS - Algorithms and Data Structures
+  - ADS - Algorithms and Data Structures
-  - PADS - Program and Data Security
+  - PDS - Program and Data Security

 _This is not the final version of the repository, as I am still studying, the repository will be gradually supplemented over time._